xhesikam/expense-tracker-xhesika/README.md

 # Expense Tracker

 ## Overview
-[TODO: Write 2-3 sentences describing what your app does and why it's useful]
+My app will track expenses for the user.
+This is useful because a lot of time people spend money and do not know where their money is going.
+This app helps users keep track of all their expenses.
+This will also allow users to reflect on their spending.

 ## Problem Statement
 [TODO: Describe the problem your app solves.
 Consider:]
-- What frustrates people about tracking expenses?
-- Why do existing solutions fall short?
-- What specific pain points will you address?
+My app solves the issue of how hard it is for a person to personally track their expensives.
+Tracking expenses can be difficult, espcially if you don't have the time.
+This app will eliminate some fo the difficulties.

 ## Target Users
-[TODO: List 3-4 types of users who would benefit from your app]
+-College Students
+-Young People
+-People struggling finacially

 ## Core Features (MVP)
 [TODO: List 5-6 essential features for version 1]
-- [ ]
+- [ ] Add Expense
-- [ ]
+- [ ] Caluclate total expenses
-- [ ]
+- [ ] Remove Expense
-- [ ]
+- [ ] Edit Expense
-- [ ]
+- [ ] Put expense into specific category it falls into

 ## Technical Stack
 [TODO: Fill in this table with your technology choices and reasoning]